PRODUCT DESCRIPTION

 Key Features

-- Heat resistant
+- Heat resistance

 - Impact resistance

-- Increase tensile strength
+- Increased tensile strength

 - Resistance to fire and heat

-- Increase the durability of concrete
+- Enhanced durability of concrete

-- Increased abrasion resistance
+- Improved abrasion resistance

 Applications